 Even though the first expectations were predictable, the last was the reason the unique Kaffee van Antwerpen was created.
 From the beginning, the café was intended to be a meeting place for everybody (multi-cultural and for all ages).
 Its motto was: “Meet the future of Antwerp.”

 The café appeared to be a great success.
 It featured concerts with young artists, a debate with the mayor, food trucks, beer tastings, and TED-x presentations.
 Everything was available for the subscribers.

-To please the guests, they were even invited to brew their own beer; subscribers were invited to tastings, and, with their comments, a new beer was created.
-Every subscriber received a bottle of his own beer.
+Guests were even invited to brew their own beer; subscribers were invited to tastings, and, with their comments, a new beer was created.
+Every subscriber received a bottle of their own beer.